Corazón de poeta: Legacy

 The songs from Corazon de poeta have been extensively covered by other artists.
 Rocío Jurado famously covered "Viva el pasodoble", which became her most known song and led many people to believe she was its original singer.
 Spanish singer-songwriter Enrique Bunbury is an andmirer of "Frente a frente", and included a cover version of the song, featuring Miren Iza, in his album Las Consecuencias.
 It was released as the album's lead single in January 2010, and its music video featured a cameo appearance by Jeanette.
 Mariana Montenegro of Chilean band Dënver covered "Corazón de poeta" in 2013.
 Por Qué Jeanette, a Spanish post-punk tribute band focusing on the singer, have released several reinterpretations of songs off Corazón de poeta, including the title track, "Cuando estoy con él", "Toda la noche oliendo a tí", "Acabaré llorando", "Un día es un día", "Comiénzame a vivir" and "Frente a frente".
 In October 2015, Peruvian label Plastilina Records released the double album Contemplaciones.
 Homenaje iberoamericano a Jeanette, in which several artists from Spain and Ibero-America paid homage to the singer.
 It includes cover versions of "Si te vas, te vas" by Chico Unicornio, "Corazón de poeta" by Carmen Sandiego, "El muchacho de los ojos tristes" by Niza, "Cuando estoy con él" by Sexores and "Frente a frente" by Los Waldners.
 In 2016, Jeanette re-recorded "Toda la noche oliendo a tí" alongside fellow ballad singer Juan Bau, which was released as a single on Regalia Records.

 The song "Frente a frente" has been sampled in several hip-hop tracks, including Noreaga's "Gangsta's Watch", Cookin' Soul's remix of "Threat" by Jay-Z, Cartel de Santa's "El dolor del micro", Facção Central's "A malandragem toma conta (Releitura)", and The Louk's "Ritmos & Letras".
 Chicano rapper Conejo sampled "Corazón de poeta" in "Coins Like Judas", a song off his 2014 album Favela Tres.

+In 2025, the track "El muchacho de los ojos tristes" was prominently interpolated in Selena Gomez, Benny Blanco, and the Marías' "Ojos Tristes", which became a number-one Latin radio hit in the United States.

 Track listing

 Personnel

-Credits adapted from Corazón de poetas liner notes.
+Credits adapted from the album's liner notes.